Phone Recommendations

 Google Pixels

 In contrast to their Goolag & Go-ogle policies, Google's Pixel cellphones are surprisingly open towards modders... at first sight.
 It's just that Google tends to make Android less user-friendly with every annual "upgrades".
-Google's Pixel phones also suck where it matters, notwithstanding whatever upstream issue Google brought on themselves (and their users).
+Google's Pixel phones also suck where it matters (on the hardware), notwithstanding whatever upstream issue Google brought on themselves (and their users).

 General advantages of Google's Pixels :